Giolito dominant again, White Sox top Indians 2-0

+CHICAGO (AP) — After struggling mightily last season, Lucas Giolito is developing into one of best starters in the majors.

-CHICAGO (AP) — Lucas Giolito tossed five-hit ball into the eighth inning to earn his sixth straight win and Tim Anderson homered, lifting the Chicago White Sox to a 2-0 victory over the Cleveland Indians on Sunday.
+The 24-year-old right-hander pitched five-hit ball into the eighth inning and Tim Anderson homered, lifting the Chicago White Sox to a 2-0 victory over the Cleveland Indians on Sunday.

-Giolito (8-1) struck out nine and walked none while extending his scoreless streak to 14 1/3 innings.
-The 24-year-old right-hander went 5-0 with a 1.74 ERA in six May starts.
+Giolito (8-1) struck out nine and walked none while improving to 6-0 with a 1.03 ERA in his last six starts.
+He hasn’t lost in almost two months.

+The consistency is a far cry from a year ago when he was 10-13 with a 6.13 ERA in his first full season in the majors.

+“It’s a little bit of a relief after last year,” he said.
+“I know a lot of people were doubting me, at times I doubted myself, but I went into the offseason with a new plan and the plan is working, so I’m gonna stick with it.”

 Aaron Bummer got two outs in the eighth and Alex Colomé finished for his 12th save in 12 chances.